EdsonLLima/notifications/README.md

 Note that the entire configuration of sending the email is using the magic method builder!
 Once you've invoked the constructor method within your application, your system will be able to fire the shots.

 ### Developers
-* [Edson Lima] - Developer of this library and full stack web developer
+* [Edson L Lima] - Developer of this library and full stack web developer
 * [phpMailer] - Lib to send Email

 License